hackerb9/Tandy-Terminfo/README.md

 Here is a shell script, [td200](td200), which configures the teminal and sets up workarounds for some programs.
-You can either copy it verbatim into your
-.bash_profile or source it from the command line.
+Because it sets environment variables, you must source it by `source td200` or
+`. td200`.

     # Set terminal type to Tandy 200
     export TERM=td200